textadventures/quest/docs/commands_for_room.md

 Now create a second command.
 This will be the command that actually does something.
 Give it the same pattern, click the "Add new script" button, select "Print" and paste in some suitable text, "You climb the drainpipe, and go in through the window."
 Then click the "Add new script" button again, select "Move Object".
 Select the player object and some suitable room.

 Now the clever bit.
 If you are using the web version, click on the "Move" button towards the top right, and select the room the player can climb in.
 For the desktop version, drag the command to the room (make sure you do the right one!).

+If the player is in that room, Quest will use the CLIMB command for the room, and the player will climb the drainpipe.
+Otherwise the general command will be used.

 ### Another room?